jgeboski/Bumblebee-SlackBuilds/README.markdown

   the Nvidia card to be turned off, potentially saving you power.
 If you do not need power management or the ability to turn off the nVidia chip, you can skip this.
+  - Note: This will need rebuilt when you upgrade the kernel.
 6. Build and install `primus`:
 ```
     cd primus